 These smart contracts are executed by the Ethereum Virtual Machine (EVM), which is powered by a decentralised international network of nodes.
 In the real world, Ethereum can be used to power dapps and smart contracts across a diverse range of industries, including everything from finance and insurance to supply chain management, betting and file storage.

 Ether is the native cryptocurrency of the Ethereum network.
 It is used by developers to pay for transaction fees and services on Ethereum, and can also be traded on a wide range of crypto exchanges.

-If you’re thinking of buying Ether, consider the following factors first:
+If you’re thinking of buying Ether in Ireland, consider the following factors first:

 Disclosure: At the time of writing the author holds ADA, ICX, IOTA and XLM.

 We asked 47 experts for their cryptocurrency price predictions and took a deep dive into the Bitcoin price rally.